Anuskashreesh/Anuskashreesh/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript,c#,angular,HTML,CSS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on javascript
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with API
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: linkedin
-- 😄 Pronouns: ...
+- 😄 Pronouns: Anu
-- ⚡ Fun fact: .....
+- ⚡ Fun fact: bla bla bla

 -->